Trademarking a Name: Everything You Need to Know

 As shown with Morgan Freeman’s case, trademark law can be used to protect as well as take domain names on the internet that use the trademark.
 Trademark registration, infringement, and enforcement changed significantly due to the internet, particularly in regard to domain names.

 If you need help learning more about trademarking a name, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.